pmeising/pmeising/README.md

 - :book: I am currently working on the projects of the 42 Core Curriculum

-- 🌱 I’m currently learning how to handle multiple threads on a single process
+- 🌱 I’m currently learning how the Bash Shell works and how to make a clone of it

 - 👯 I’m looking to collaborate on climate solutions